Do not underestimate bronchitis

 However, if the sputum is colorless, there are viruses behind the bronchitis.
 Antibiotics do not help against viruses.
 But you yourself can help your body to cope with the infection.
 Above all, protection is now called for, perhaps even bed rest and plenty of hydration.
 So in the truest sense of the word: Wait and see and drink tea.

 Coughing should not be prevented with cough blockers.
 It represents the body's attempt to rid the bronchial tubes of mucus.
-It is better to ease the solution of the mucus.
+It is better to liquefy the mucus.
 There are drugs from the pharmacy.
 Pastilles with the essential oils of thyme, coltsfoot and Icelandic moss soothe the irritation of the bronchi.
 At night, however, it can still make sense to take cough-killers in order to be able to sleep.
 In severe bronchitis cases, the doctor uses cortisone for bronchial dilation.
 However, inhaling cigarette smoke is an absolute taboo during this time.

 However, if you ignore smoking bronchitis, this can lead to COPD, a chronic inflammation of the bronchial mucosa that narrows the trachea.
-The greatest danger of COPD is that the inhaled air volume becomes smaller and smaller.
-It is particularly important for those affected to stop smoking.
+The greatest danger of COPD is that the inhaled air volume becomes smaller.
+It is important for those affected to stop smoking.
 In addition, there are medications that have to be taken throughout life to enlarge the bronchial tubes.
 Chronic bronchitis can lead to further complications such as emphysema of the lungs, enlargement of the right heart or cancer of the bronchi.
 Chronic bronchitis is one of the most important causes of disability in Germany.
 For the sake of your health, do not cough for a long time and follow the advice of your doctor!

 Copyright: Landeszentrale fuer Gesundheitsfoerderung in Rheinland-Pfalz e.V.
 (LZG) Germany